davidfoliveira/node-solidqueue/README.md

 * `ready`: Fired when the queue is ready.
 * `error`: Fired when some error happens.
 The event handler is called with two arguments, the phase on what the error happened and the error itself.
 * `nextItem`: Called when a new/next item is available for being processed, which is: after initialization if the queue is not empty, after an acknowledge if the queue is not empty and after a push() if the queue was empty.
+* `drain`: Fired when the queue gets empty.
+* `free`: Fired then the queue is empty and all the items got acknowledge.